Appendix C — Python tutorial

 5

-Note the variable x, which we defined in the previous code cell, is available in this cell.
-This is a defining feature of the computational notebook environment: every code cell runs in a “context” that includes the results from all the previous code cells.
+Note the information about the variable x is available in this code cell, even though we defined it in the previous code cell.
+This is the whole point of the computational notebook environment: every code cell runs in a “context” that includes the results from all the previous code cells.
+When you use the run all button in the toolbar, and read the notebook from top-to-bottom, it’s as if you’re telling a story, which define different characters (variables) and show them in action (computations).

 Note also we didn’t need to call any special function to display the contents of the variable.
 This is because, in a notebook interface, the value of the last expression in each code block gets displayed automatically.
 Later in the tutorial, we’ll learn about the function print that you can use to display values in the middle of a code cell or to customize how values are displayed.